FLsandell/fsandell/README.md

-- 👋 Hi, I’m @fwascher
+- 👋 Hi, I’m @fsandell
 - PhD Student at the Institute of computational biology, BOKU Vienna
 - Our work can be seen here: https://bvseq.boku.ac.at/
 - Join us on Twitter: https://twitter.com/icbboku?lang=en